Military Strikes Continue Against ISIS in Syria, Iraq

 Strikes in Syria

--- Near Dayr Az Zawr, a strike destroyed an ISIS oil tanker trailer and a wellhead.
+-- Near Abu Kamal, a strike destroyed a wellhead.

 Strikes in Iraq

-In Iraq, coalition military forces conducted two strikes consisting of two engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of 35 engagements against ISIS targets, coordinated with and in support of Iraq's government:

--- Near Huwayjah, a strike engaged an ISIS tactical unit and destroyed a vehicle.
+-- Near Beiji, a strike engaged an ISIS tactical unit and destroyed an ISIS-held building.

 Part of Operation Inherent Resolve